How much alcohol is in orange juice?

-Now I know I look young (not) but then it’s not the same in the supermarket.
-Confused, you will be in the next episode of alcohol in an orange juice soap opera!
+Now I know I look young (not), but it’s not the same in the supermarket.
+So confused, you will be in the next episode of alcohol in an orange juice soap opera!

 In reality, there is about the same alcohol in a glass of orange juice or English burger role than in a glass of non-alcoholic beer or wine.

-Now of course the alcohol content can be less than this.
-In many cases it is not more that 0.05%.
+Now, of course, the alcohol content can be less than this.
+In many cases, it is not more than 0.05%.

 I would probably need to drink at least forty non-alcoholic beers or glasses of wine in an hour to reach the legal limit for driving in most parts of the world.
 Check your local licensing law for details 🙂

-Now of course the guidelines say having alcohol during pregnancy may cause birth issues but of course in reality you would be looking at having a woman consumed around eight glasses of non-alcoholic wine or beer to match that one standard alcoholic one.
+Now, of course, the guidelines say having alcohol during pregnancy may cause birth issues.
+Still, of course, in reality, you would be looking at having a woman consumed around eight glasses of non-alcoholic wine or beer to match that one standard alcoholic one.

-Now for the liver issue I stick to the 0.0% rule but of course and here is the quandary as I was given orange juice most days in hospital so go and figure!
-Always get medical advice but some brands now contain a pregnancy safe logo which I think is a great idea.
+Now for the liver issue, I stick to the 0.0% rule, but of course, the quandary as I was given orange juice most days in the hospital, so go and figure!
+Always get medical advice, but some brands now contain a pregnancy-safe logo which I think is a great idea.

-I do except that for some people with an extreme issue with alcohol and in recovery this could not be the challenge they need.
+I accept that for some people with an extreme issue with alcohol and in recovery, this could not be the challenge they need.

 Experts say it is not really the low level of fermented alcohol but the association with drinking that is the problem.

-For me I enjoy a wide range of 0.0 beers and drink such things’ alcohol free gin with no problems.
+I enjoy a wide range of 0.0 beers and drink such things’ alcohol-free gin with no problems.

-Everyone must make their own decision, and bar staff need to respect and honor the decision of their customer.
+Everyone must make their own decision, and bar staff need to respect and honour their customer’s decision.

 I do hate labels!

-The reason sugar damages your liver is that it feeds “bad bacteria” in our digestion causing “bad bacteria” which then produce toxins that can damage the liver.
+Sugar damages your liver because it feeds “bad bacteria” in your digestion, causing “bad bacteria”, which then produce toxins that can damage the liver.

 Fatty liver disease often goes undiagnosed.
 Fatty liver can progress to cirrhosis and is associated with liver cancer.

-You probably know the rest of the stuff about diet and exercise so I am not going to bore you with that stuff.
+You probably know the rest of the stuff about diet and exercise, so I will not bore you with that stuff.

-That depends on your reason for not drinking alcohol, is it because you can’t , don’t want to or choose not to.
-It is a very personal question and don’t let that question how much alcohol is in orange juice distract you.
+That depends on your reason for not drinking alcohol.
+Is it because you can’t, don’t want to or choose not to.
+It is a very personal question, and don’t let that question of how much alcohol is in orange juice distract you.

 Know your own mind and what you want to achieve.
-However, there is more alcohol, free options than ever although it does not always feel like it !
+However, there are more alcohol-free options than ever, although it does not always feel like it!

 What do you think?

-Did you know about the answer to the question : how much alcohol is in orange juice?
-What do you think about alcohol free rules, a good or bad thing?
-I would love to hear your views, just leave a comment below and I always respond as soon as I can.
+Did you know about the answer to the question: how much alcohol is in orange juice?
+What do you think about alcohol-free rules, a good or bad thing?
+I would love to hear your views; leave a comment below, and I always respond as soon as possible.